holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/10_human_with_ai/lesson_plan.md

     - Any categories seem bad/duplicative?
     - What do you think of the sample prompts?
     - How could you use this on wheaties problems?
+    - Missing role: the **adversary**
+        - Prompt the bot to argue against you, find weaknesses, refuse to agree
+        - "The bot is most useful in the role you find most uncomfortable"
+        - Being pushed back on produces the best output
+        - This is the same move as questioning your own reasoning
 - If finish early
     - https://www.moreusefulthings.com/prompts
     - Come up with prompts to have it teach (rather than answer)